 Most likely the email sent to you was flagged as spam by your mail server or email application.
 Please check your Spam/Junk folder.
 If you can’t find it, please contact us.
 We’ll do our best to reply to you within two business days and will send you the game.

-If you can’t find it or in the event you lost all the information on your computer, please contact us.
-At a minimum we’ll need the email address you used when purchasing but providing more details (payment method, transaction ID, receipt) will help speed up the process.
+If youstill can’t find it or in the event you lost all the information on your computer, you can download SparkChess again.
+You’ll need your Transaction ID and email address (or at least the email address you used for purchase to recover the Transaction ID).

 If you own an older version, you can upgrade using this upgrade form.

-You get a license to use the game, access to the multiplayer service and free “point-releases”, i.e. if you buy version 7.0, you’ll get versions 7.1 through 7.9 for free, but not 8.0.
+Point-releases are free, i.e. if you buy version 9.0, you’ll get versions 9.1 through 9.9 for free, but not 10.0.
 Point-releases contain mostly bug fixes and improvements of existing functionality.

 No. There are no monthly fees or subscriptions.
 Multiplayer access is free for the current version.
 If there’s a newer release than your version, multiplayer may or may not work, depending on the additional functionality we’ve added.
 We do our best to maintain backwards compatibility but we cannot guarantee it.